All images enlarge in a new window with a click; all blue text is clickable.

 – I also booked a room in the centrally located no-frills Islazul Hotel Guantanamo for the day after the stay at the campismo.

-Along the southern coast I have rooms booked at resorts in Chivirico and Marea del Portillo and then the Hotel Niquero (supposedly with satellite TV and a decent restaurant) as I head north towards Manzanillo.
-My last hotel will be the Hotel E Royalton in Bayamo.
+Along the southern coast I booked rooms at resorts in Chivirico and Marea del Portillo and then the Hotel Niquero as I headed north towards Manzanillo.
+My last hotel was the Hotel E Royalton in Bayamo.